-Famed French designer Pierre Cardin dies at 98
+Maverick French designer Pierre Cardin dies at 98

 A savvy businessman, Cardin used the fabulous wealth that was the fruit of his empire to snap up top-notch properties in Paris, including the Belle Epoque restaurant Maxim’s, which he also frequented.

 The Fine Arts Academy announced his death in a tweet Tuesday.
 He had been among its illustrious members since 1992.
-The academy did not give a cause of death or say where or when he died.
+The academy did not give a cause of death or say where or when he had died.

 Along with fellow Frenchman Andre Courreges and Spain’s Paco Rabanne, two other Paris-based designers known for their Space Age styles, Cardin revolutionized fashion starting in the early 1950s.